 WHO projects that cancer will be the leading cause of death globally by the year 2030.
 A major component of any cancer early detection programme is education to promote early diagnosis and ensure compliance with screening programmes.
-The symposium will bring together top regional multi-disciplinary professionals with expertise in screening and early detection to share their research and progress in the field.
+The symposium brought together top regional multi-disciplinary professionals with expertise in screening and early detection to share their research and progress in the field.
 The cancer epidemic represents a huge challenge to LMICs mainly due to lack of screening and early detection, education and costly infrastructure.
-This symposium seeks to show how strategies for screening and early detection of cancer are essential to reduce the proportion of patients presenting advanced disease stages hence increasing survival rates.
+This symposium sought to show how strategies for screening and early detection of cancer are essential to reduce the proportion of patients presenting advanced disease stages hence increasing survival rates.

-Interact with experts and colleagues from around the globe via live Q&A periods and chat.
+- Highlighted treatment approaches for early detection and screening as attendees interacted with experts and colleagues from around the globe via live Q&A periods and chat.

 - Promoted industry involvement and collaborations amongst professionals and organisations keen on cancer screening and early detection.